hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * `ip_protocol` - (Optional) The IP protocol.
 * `disk_provisioning` - (Optional) The disk provisioning.
 If set, all the disks in the deployed OVF will have the same specified disk type (accepted values {thin, flat, thick, sameAsSource}).
+* `deployment_option` - (Optional) The key of the chosen deployment option.
+If empty, the default option is chosen.
 * `ovf_network_map` - (Optional) The mapping of name of network identifiers from the ovf descriptor to network UUID in the VI infrastructure.
 * `allow_unverified_ssl_cert` - (Optional) Allow unverified ssl certificates while deploying ovf/ova from url.